gridgain/apache-ignite-3/modules/distribution-zones/tech-notes/examples.md

 Implementation notes:
 - We need to clarify the another language for general zone filters.
 The current one 'svistnut' from one another kindred database.
-- Node storage configurations will not be lifted as usual node attributes.
+- Node storage configurations will *be* lifted as usual node attributes.
+Maybe with any kind of prefix to avoid the name clashing.